 All of God's new covenant gifts truly are PERFECT.
-A perfect liberty for our conscience, a perfect identity for our sense of personhood, a perfect security in the circumstances of life, a perfect capacity for human fullness and a perfect destiny to arrive at in eternity-when the saints will enjoy the perfect experience of them all!
+A perfect liberty for our conscience, a perfect identity for our sense of personhood, a perfect serenity in the circumstances of life, a perfect capacity for human fullness and a perfect destiny to arrive at in eternity-when the saints will enjoy the perfect experience of them all!

-As the title of this study declares, to receive these gifts is to be immediately set upon the way to ultimate human freedom and fullness in Christ.
+As the title of this study declares, to receive these gifts is to be immediately set upon the way to ultimate human freedom and fullness in Christ-and the personal wholeness this brings!
 On that awesome Day to come, the full revelation of the glory of God's saving grace will be revealed within each of His redeemed children.